- As low as $184/Night

 The bicycles are especially great, because there are a few eateries and a music venue within a leisurely five min. ride.
 More on that later.
 Now, onto the home:

 It s tiny!
 But it doesn t feel that way.
 The light color of the bamboo floor, the many windows and the high ceilings help to open it up.
 The loft holds a queen-sized bed, which sits low to the floor on tatami mats.
 There is a full bath with a rain-down shower, air vent, and cloth curtain door.
-There is a entirely functional kitchen, with gas stove and microwave.
+There is a completely functional kitchen, with gas stove and microwave.
 There is a desk/table and a very comfortable futon couch that opens to sleep an (additional) adult or two kids (who are very welcome).
 The futon, when pulled out, measures 82” x 45.”

 Conveniences for daily living abound: fast wi-fi; soaps, towels & bed linens; cookware; electrical kettle; coffee maker and french press; a selection of teas, Trader Joe's dark roast coffee; wine glasses and a wine opener, champagne glasses, pepper grinder, kosher salt, olive oil, honey, etc. If you are in need of anything, just ask!